Wim Sanders: Biography

 Sanders became friends with Vorrink after the war.
 In the media, the battle between Einthoven and Sanders was therefore portrayed as a battle between left and right.
 The battle was settled in favor of Einthoven.
 Sanders was arrested in September 1946 for the theft of files in the office of Prime Minister Louis Beel.
 A few hours later he was free again, but a job at the security services he could forget.

 Sanders played a dubious role in the Dries Riphagen case.
 Riphagen was an Amsterdam criminal who had worked closely with the Germans during the war.
 He was responsible for the arrest of at least a hundred Jews.
 After the war, the BNV arrested Riphagen.
 However, he promised to provide information about other "wrong" Dutch people.
 In return, he could count on lenient treatment.
 Riphagen was not housed in prison, but with BNV employee Frits Kerkhoven.
 Sanders, who at the time was already fully engaged in the power struggle with Einthoven, feared that his soft approach to Riphagen could be used against him.
 According to the Parool journalists Bart Middelburg and René ter Steege, who wrote a book about Riphagen, Sanders even helped him escape to Germany in a coffin.

-In 1996 the book De Affaire-Sanders was published by Netherlands Institute for War Documentation collaborator Gerard Aalders and historian Coen Hilbrink.
+In 1996 the book De Affaire-Sanders was published by Netherlands Institute for War Documentation and it's investigator Gerard Aalders and historian Coen Hilbrink.
 This book was criticized in reviews for being far too positive about Sanders and justifying many of his many missteps.

 The NIOD board did not wish to take responsibility for the text parts written by Hilbrink, because they would not be scientifically sound.